GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Helen_Fall.md

 Burial ritual of Helen in back-40 (spouse in [Intersteller 2014 *science fiction* film](/GreatSealUSA_Art/blob/main/Interstellar_2014/Religion_Interstellar.md)).
 Gravity equations of lifting the curse of the hive mind infection / virus.
 Gravity to lift Helen out of her grave, Finnegans Ladder to space elevator climb / Tower of Babel author Carol John 1:1 climbing.

 { Bonus themes: "Land without a truth", Carol's rule of hive mind never lies.
 "Land without a King" - Elvis Suite of Hotel, The King.
 Stop the madness of Carol, angry mad, madness of the hive mind peace utopia }

+&nbsp;

+&nbsp;

+# Zero Hour Fall

+Fall of free will, free thinking, post-Eden.
+The new Minute 22 Episode One Eden takes lesbian Helen and Troubadour year 1210 AMOR protest against backwards-spelled ROMA - the Catholic Church.

+* "Zero Hour serves as a metaphor for awakening and awareness, pushing readers to confront societal issues and consider their role in effecting change." https://fiveable.me/key-terms/introduction-contemporary-literature/zero-hour

+Woke, wake, Finnegan's Woke. [*"Zero Hour serves as a metaphor for awakening"...*](https://fiveable.me/key-terms/introduction-contemporary-literature/zero-hour) The same way Helen dies, backwards fall and broken skull.
+The aftermath of invoking in a Public House the James Joyce book **without taking a drink as Carol requested.
+No booze, no immunity**.

+* University of Toronto, expert on James Joyce, Marshall McLuhan: "I think you get a certain immunity, just as you get **a certain immunity from booze** by literacy.
+The literate man can **carry his liquor**, the tribal man cannot.
+That’s why in the Muslim world or in the native world booze is impossible.
+It’s the demon rum.
+However, literacy also makes us very accessible to ideas and propaganda.
+The literate man is the natural sucker for propaganda.
+You cannot propagandize a native.
+You can sell him rum" - September 19, 1977 https://www.organism.earth/library/document/mcluhan-mcmanus  .. ... ...
+Pirate men and ladies with a bottle of rum dominate the seas between tribes.
+Seamen and virgin ladies with frozen eggs metaphors abound for the literate ABQ West Gate Vegas metaphors ;)